How To Sell A House As-Is In California hero Los Angeles

 How can listing agreements aid in selling my home as-is?

-A listing agreement with a realtor provides expertise in pricing, marketing, and negotiations.
+A listing agreement with a realtor provides pricing, marketing, and negotiation expertise.
 It helps maximize exposure and ensures legal compliance.
 Make sure it specifies your wish to sell as-is.

 What are the benefits of a home inspection waiver in an as-is sale?